morarupasukaru/devdocs/frontend/Angular.md

 * CSS Transitions/CSS Animations vs Angular Animations
   * allow to style an animation on one step; to keep all the stuff in angular world
-  * angular animation allow to animate element added on the fly in the DOM (e.g. with *ngIf); its very difficult to manage it with CSS Animations
+  * angular animation allow to animate element added on the fly in the DOM (e.g. with *ngIf); it's very difficult to manage it with CSS Animations
   * complex animation should be done in Angular Animations
   * infinite animation should be done with CSS Transitions/CSS Animations (not well done in Angular Animations)
 * concepts